snekbeater/scrambpy/README.md

 ![](img/dragdrop.PNG)

-If the image is password protected, the console window will stay open and ask you for a password:
+- If the image is password protected, the console window will stay open and ask you for a password:

 ![](img/password.PNG)

+- At this point you cannot descramble patch-mode images with drag & drop (the one where you input 2 images).
+You then have to use the commandline.

 ### Descramble (Windows)
 To descramble an image, download it **in full resolution** and use its path as one of the arguments